MarikaStrindberg/TimeResolvedNetworks/README.md

 MaxVox.mat is used for the visualisation of subnetworks (SNs) and meta-networks (MNs).

-AreaParcelA236_N9.mat contains the network number as defined by the parcellation (Schaefer 7 parcellation combined with the subcortical portion of the Brainnetome atlas) in the first column and area number in the second column.
-Details on the parcellation can be found in Parcellation.xlsx
+AreaParcelA236_N9.mat contains the network number as defined by the parcellation (Schaefer200 7 network parcellation combined with the subcortical portion of the Brainnetome atlas) in the first column and area number in the second column.
+Details on the parcellation can be found in Parcellation.xlsx.
+The parcellation is contained in Parcellation236mixed.zip.

 NetNames.mat matches network number with network name.